Jimmy Carter 1976 presidential campaign: Getting an opponent

 With President Ford's declining approval rating, former Governor of California Ronald Reagan announced his candidacy for president.
 President Ford reacted to it by saying that his philosophy in politics was to run on his record.
 Reagan had been viewed as a leading candidate for some time and led a Gallup poll in October 1973 with 29% of the vote.
 Still, Ford defeated Reagan in the Iowa Caucus, with 45.28% of the vote to Reagan's 42.54%.
 Ford went on to win early primaries and caucuses, including the Illinois primary with almost 60% of votes.
 After that, Reagan won crucial states such as North Carolina, Texas, and Georgia.
 After the Indiana primaries, both candidates were neck-in-neck in winning the remaining primaries.
 Ford won New Jersey and his home state of Michigan, while Reagan won his home state of California with double Ford's vote.

-A year before the election, incumbent vice president Nelson Rockefeller had announced that he wasn't interested in running for reelection with President Ford, but promised to support him.
+A year before the election, incumbent vice president Nelson Rockefeller had announced that he wasn't interested in running for election with President Ford, but promised to support him.
 Ford had won more primary delegates than Reagan, but he didn't yet have the 1,130 delegates needed to be the Republican nominee.
 His campaign relied on votes from unpledged delegates to gain the nomination, which Ford narrowly won on the first ballot, with 1,187 delegates to Reagan's 1,070.
 Until the convention, Ford had told no one about his running-mate choice.
 Reagan told a caucus of the Kansas delegation that he would not accept the vice-presidential nomination.
 Ultimately, Ford selected Senator Bob Dole of Kansas as his running mate.
 When delegates voted on the vice presidential nominee, Dole prevailed by an overwhelming 85% of the votes.

 In an address to the convention, Reagan conceded to Ford and endorsed the Republican platform in a speech so eloquent that it arguably overshadowed Ford's acceptance address.
 Reagan said that "We [Republicans] must go forth from here united, determined, that what a great general said a few years ago is true: There is no substitute for victory."
 Reagan later refused pleas from Ford to campaign on Ford's behalf in battleground states.